-Under Dutch domestic tax law no withholding tax is levied on (genuine) outbound interest and royalties payments, unless these payments are made to corporations established in countries which are on the Dutch black list of low tax countries, or the EU blacklist of non-cooperative states.
+Under Dutch domestic tax law, no withholding tax is levied on (genuine) outbound interest and royalty payments unless these payments are made to corporations established in countries that are on the Dutch blacklist of low-tax countries or the EU blacklist of non-cooperative states.

-Dividend distributions are in principle subject to 15% Dutch dividend tax at source.
-However, under applicable tax treaties, the rate for inter-company dividends is often reduced, in many cases even to nil percent.
-Within the EU conditionally a 0% rate applies.
-As from 2024 an additional withholding tax on dividends is levied from dividend payments to corporate shareholders established in countries which are on the Dutch black list of low tax countries, or the EU blacklist of non-cooperative states.
+Dividend distributions are (in principle) subject to a 15% Dutch dividend tax at source.
+However, under applicable tax treaties, the rate for inter-company dividends is often reduced to even nil percent.
+Within the EU, a 0% rate applies.
+As of 2024, an additional withholding tax on dividends is levied from dividend payments to corporate shareholders established in countries that are on the Dutch blacklist of low-tax countries or the EU blacklist of non-cooperative states.

-Furthermore, the extensive treaty network provides for low withholding taxes on dividends, interest and royalties payable to a Dutch company.
-For the Dutch withholding tax due on account of the re-distribution of foreign dividends, an indirect tax credit may be available.
+Furthermore, the extensive treaty network provides low withholding taxes on dividends, interest, and royalties payable to a Dutch company.
+An indirect tax credit may be available for the Dutch withholding tax due on account of the re-distribution of foreign dividends.

-The Netherlands have concluded tax treaties with more than 90 countries worldwide.
+The Netherlands has concluded tax treaties with more than 90 countries worldwide.

-With this extensive treaty network, the Netherlands is a preferred location to establish internationally operating trading, holding companies, finance companies and IP/ licensing companies.
+With this extensive treaty network, the Netherlands is preferred to establish internationally operating trading, holding companies, finance companies, and IP/ licensing companies.

 For more information about the Dutch tax treaties, please consult our online Dutch Tax Treaty Database.

-If foreign withholding taxes are incurred, a Dutch resident taxpayer can by virtue of applicable tax treaties or the Dutch unilateral rules for the avoidance of double taxation, in many cases claim a tax credit for foreign withholding taxes incurred.
-Such a tax credit allows the taxpayer (under certain conditions) to reduce the Dutch corporate income tax imposed on the grossed up income with the amount of foreign withholding tax incurred.
-Upon election of the taxpayer, foreign withholding taxes may be treated as a tax deductible item instead.
+If foreign withholding taxes are incurred, a Dutch resident taxpayer can, under applicable tax treaties or the Dutch unilateral rules on double taxation, in many cases, claim a tax credit for foreign withholding taxes.
+Such a tax credit allows the taxpayer (under certain conditions) to reduce the Dutch corporate income tax imposed on the grossed-up income with the amount of foreign withholding tax incurred.
+Upon election of the taxpayer, foreign withholding taxes may be treated as a tax-deductible item instead.

-The Netherlands has an extensive, efficient and reliable advance ruling practice, providing for the possibility to obtain certain in advance with regard to the Dutch tax implications of a certain structure of activity, the so-called Advance Tax ruling (or "ATR "), r transfer pricing related issues, the so-called Advance Pricing Agreement, or "APA" .
+The Netherlands has an extensive, efficient, and reliable advance ruling practice, providing for the possibility to obtain the Dutch tax implications of a particular structure of activity, the so-called Advance Tax ruling (or "ATR "), or transfer pricing related issues, the so-called Advance Pricing Agreement, or "APA" in advance.

-These rulings are in essence legally binding agreements between the tax office, the tax payer and in some cases the fiscal representative of the tax payer, with regard to the Dutch tax consequences of certain structures, activities or transactions on the basis of the facts presented by the tax payer and described in the agreement.
+These rulings are legally binding agreements between the tax office, the taxpayer, and, in some cases, the fiscal representative of the taxpayer concerning the Dutch tax consequences of specific structures, activities, or transactions based on the facts presented by the taxpayer and described in the agreement.

-An APA provides certainty in advance regarding the arm's length pricing of cross border inter-company transactions, including financing or licensing activities and the provision of services (this relates to amongst others the tax treatment of Foreign Sales Corporations, foreign finance branches, cost contribution arrangements, and cost-plus activities in general).
+An APA provides certainty in advance regarding the arm's length pricing of cross-border inter-company transactions, including financing or licensing activities and the provision of services (this relates to, among others, the tax treatment of Foreign Sales Corporations, foreign finance branches, cost contribution arrangements, and cost-plus activities in general).

-An APA can either be unilateral (between tax payer and Dutch tax authorities), bilateral (Netherlands and another State) or even multilateral (involves more than two States).
+An APA can either be unilateral (between the taxpayer and Dutch tax authorities), bilateral (the Netherlands and another State), or even multilateral (involves more than two States.)

-An ATR provides certainty in advance regarding the tax consequences of certain international structures and/ or transactions.
-An ATR can be requested for amongst others:
+An ATR provides certainty regarding the tax consequences of particular international structures and, or transactions in advance.
+An ATR application can be requested for (amongst others):

-For more information about the possibility to obtain a tax ruling in the Netherlands, please consult our publication The advance tax ruling (ATR) and advance pricing agreement (APA) in the Netherlands.
+For more information about the possibility of obtaining a tax ruling in the Netherlands, please consult our publication, The Advance Tax Ruling (ATR) and Advance Pricing Agreement (APA) in the Netherlands.

-We are a firm of international tax lawyers and accountants, and assist internationally operating corporations with the set up and maintenance of the their Dutch businesses on a daily basis.
+We are a firm of international tax lawyers and accountants and assist internationally operating corporations with (the setup and maintenance of) their Dutch businesses daily.

-If you are interested in our services, please consult our service offering page.
+If you are interested in our services, consult our service offering page.